Patrick A. Testa

 -

-Summary: All-white sundown towns spread throughout the Western U.S. in the 1900s, led in part by white Southern migrants and causing a "Great Retreat" of Blacks.
+Summary: Racially-exclusive ``sundown towns'' spread throughout the central and western U.S. in the 1900s, leading to a "Great Retreat" of Black Americans.

 -